 I have high hopes for this company and think it's in a prime position to take control of the online sports betting industry as more and more states begin to legalize it.

 This is why it was recently added to the MyWallSt shortlist, joining the ranks of our market-beating collection of stocks.
 Want to find even more promising growth stock alternatives to DraftKings?
-Click here to check out MyWallSt and start a free trial today.
+Click here to check out MyWallSt and get free access today.

 DraftKings went public under the ticker symbol DKNG on Friday 23rd of April 2020 through a merger with SBTech and Diamond Eagle Acquisition Corp, a blank cheque company that was already publicly traded.
 The merger allowed DraftKings to go public without an IPO or direct listing.